-Attractions, Sights & Things to Do on Paros
+Attractions & Things to Do in Paros

-Port of Parikia, Paros
+Port of Paros, Parikia

 Natural bay hosting an organized marina & the main island port, that serves ferry routes to Greek mainland, many islands, & Antiparos in summer.

 The island's capital with typical white-blue architecture and narrow streets.
 Nightlife, food, and lots of sightseeing will keep you busy for days.

 Impressive and well-preserved early Christian church dating from the 4th century AD and according to a legend was built by Constantine the Great.

 The small but interesting museum hosts excavation findings from Paros and Antiparos.
 It take about 30-40 minutes and the entrance fee is very cheap.